What is the primary advantage of having different shaped beaks am... | Channels for Pearson+

 1

-Understand the concept of adaptation: Different shaped beaks in bird species are an example of an adaptation, which is a trait that enhances an organism's ability to survive and reproduce in its environment.
+Understand the concept of adaptation: Different shaped beaks among bird species are an example of adaptation, which allows organisms to survive and thrive in their specific environments.

-Eliminate incorrect options: Evaluate the provided choices.
-For example, beak shape does not directly influence a bird's attractiveness to mates, its flight speed, or its ability to camouflage.
+Eliminate incorrect options: Analyze the provided choices and rule out options that do not align with the biological function of beak shapes.
+For example, camouflage, mate attraction, or flight speed are not directly related to beak shape.

-Connect beak shape to resource exploitation: The primary advantage of different shaped beaks is that it allows bird species to exploit different food sources, reducing competition and increasing survival chances.
+Focus on the correct biological explanation: The primary advantage of different shaped beaks is that it allows birds to exploit different food sources in their environment, reducing competition and increasing survival chances.

-Conclude with the correct answer: Based on the reasoning above, the correct answer is that different shaped beaks allow birds to exploit different food sources in their environment.
+Relate this to evolutionary principles: This diversity in beak shapes is a result of natural selection, where birds with beak shapes suited to their environment are more likely to survive and reproduce, passing on their traits to future generations.

 Watch next